-A lifer who is part of Fisk's plans to get out of prison.
+A lifer who Fisk hires in season 3 as part of his plans to get out of prison.

 - Boom, Headshot!: Dex shoots him in the head with Karen's gun.

-- Even Evil Has Loved Ones: Fisk has threatened his son to ensure his cooperation.
+- Even Evil Has Loved Ones: Fisk has threatened his son's life to ensure his cooperation.

-- False Flag Operation: Fisk hires him to shank him and make it look like the Albanians retaliating for Fisk snitching on them, so the FBI will move him to the Presidential Hotel.
-He ends up being the victim of another operation when Dex is sent to kill him at the Bulletin dressed as Daredevil.
+- False Flag Operation: Fisk pays him to shank him and make it look like the Albanians retaliating for Fisk snitching on them, so the FBI will move him to the Presidential Hotel.
+He is killed as the end goal of a different false flag operation when Fisk sends Dex to kill him at the Bulletin.

-- Small Role, Big Impact: Despite only being in two episodes, Jasper's death is what finally convinces Nadeem to realize that Karen is being truthful in saying that Fisk is manipulating the FBI.
+- Small Role, Big Impact: Despite only being in three scenes, Jasper's death is what finally convinces Nadeem to realize that Fisk is manipulating the FBI.